asmie/swpl/README.md

 ## General Description

-swpl is a tool that allow to connect different input/output components (lets call them IOs) and read/write to it some data.
-User is able to put between those IOs other components that are able to make certain operations on the data (transformations).
+swpl is a tool that allow to connect different input/output components (lets call them IOs like files, pipes, sockets, devices) and read/write to it some data.
+User is able to put between those IOs other components that are able to make certain operations on the data (transformations like matching, filtering, copying).
 The whole pipe between the IOs along with all transformations is called pipeline.
 It looks like:

 IO_1 <--> Transform_1 <--> Transform_2 <--> Transform_n ... <--> IO_2